dgraph-io/dgraph-docs/content/dgraph-overview.md

 Dgraph's cloud offering is currently available in AWS and Google Cloud (GCP), with an Azure version coming soon.
 ## Internal architecture
-Dgraph scales to larger data sizes than other graph databases becuase it is designed from the groud up to be distributed.
+Dgraph scales to larger data sizes than other graph databases because it is designed from the groud up to be distributed.
 Therefore Dgraph runs as a cluster of server nodes which communicate to form a single logical data store.
 There are two main types of processes (nodes) running: Zeros and Alphas.

 - **Dgraph Zero** server nodes hold metadata for the Dgraph cluster, coordinate distributed transactions, and re-balance data among server groups.